isomerpages/mlaw-lripd/_information-for-public/Licensing Action Taken.md

 </div>
 <div data-type="detailGroup" class="isomer-accordion-group isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
-<summary><strong>Mr Brendon Yeo Sau Jin – Censure</strong>
+<summary><strong>Mr Brendon Yeo Sau Jin</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>On 1 July 2024, the Licensing Officer, pursuant to section 56(2)(<em>c</em>)
-of the Insolvency, Restructuring and Dissolution Act 2018, ordered that Mr Brendon Yeo Sau Jin (Licence Certificate No. C1-00024-2021) be censured for contravening [9] of the <em>Conditions Imposed by the Licensing Officer for the Grant or Renewal of Insolvency Practitioner’s Licence </em>through his conduct in relation to CA/CA 146/2019.</p>
+of the Insolvency, Restructuring and Dissolution Act 2018, ordered that Mr Brendon Yeo Sau Jin be censured for contravening [9] of the <em>Conditions Imposed by the Licensing Officer for the Grant or Renewal of Insolvency Practitioner’s Licence </em>through his conduct in relation to CA/CA 146/2019.</p>
 </div>
 </details>